 In the student disciplinary process, a student charged with an alleged violation of the Honor and Student Conduct Codes that will be resolved through a judicial board hearing has two opportunities to provide a written statement from a character reference, as described below: 1) one opportunity during a judicial board hearing; and 2) one opportunity as part of a post-hearing appeal request.

 A character reference must be a current University of Lynchburg student, faculty, or staff member who is not participating (or did not participate) in the judicial board hearing in another capacity.
 Unlike a witness, a character reference does not have first-hand knowledge of the incident addressed during the hearing.
 Instead, a character reference knows the charged student in a broader context, and therefore, can comment on the student’s citizenship, achievements, and contributions to the campus community.
 Information provided by a character reference is not considered in the determination of a charged student’s responsibility or lack thereof for alleged misconduct.
 Information contained in a character reference’s written statement is considered only in the determination of sanctions appropriate for assignment to a charged student who has been found responsible for violating the Honor and Student Conduct Codes.

 During a judicial board hearing conducted by either the Student Judicial Board or the Administrative Board, a charged student has the right to provide a written statement from one character reference to the hearing panel.
 Also, when a charged student elects to appeal the outcome of a judicial board hearing, the written appeal request may include one letter from one character reference.
-This letter submitted with an appeal request may be the same as or different from the character reference statement provided to the hearing panel, if one was provided.
+The character reference submitted with an appeal request may be the same as or different from the character reference statement provided to the hearing panel, if one was provided.